BDC Hamburger Icon

 Invoice aging report

 An invoice aging report includes a list of all unpaid accounts payable invoices.
-This information can help determine how much the business owes and which invoices must be paid first.
+The information can help determine how much the business owes and which invoices must be paid first.

-An invoice aging report includes details like the following:
+An invoice aging report includes details such as:

 • Vendor names